bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           systems.

-          It handles disparate data from anywhere in the world effortlessly, and avoids the concurrency and resource contention problems that often comes from building code that runs across different SQL, NoSQL and object stores.
+          It handles disparate data from anywhere in the world effortlessly regardless of type, speed and size.
+And it avoids the concurrency and resource contention problems that occur when running thousands or millions of real time data operations across different SQL, NoSQL and object stores.